mbharatk/MLOPS-Notes/Notes.md

-### MLOps is a set of practices taht aim to deploy and maintain machine learning models in production reliably and efficiently.
+#### MLOps is a set of practices that aim to deploy and maintain machine learning models in production reliably and efficiently.

 `MLOPS = Machine Learning + DevOps + Data Engineering`